trespassersW/UserScripts/show/translate.google_tooltip.md

 ![screenshot2](../res/tg3.gif)

 =====

- This is a distant descendant of lazyttrick's Google Translator Tooltip
+ <small>This is a distant descendant of lazyttrick's Google Translator Tooltip</small
 ----